harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 #12096
 conda deactivate
 ```
+Using a coverage cuttoff of 10 was judged to provide the best quality assembly, this assembly was therefore carried forward.

 ## Filtering
 As our samples were taken from wild outbreaks of powdery mildew we anticipate that they will contain contaminants.
 The program kraken2 was used to assign taxonomic identity to each assembled contig and thereby identify any contaminants in the sample.
 ### Kraken2